 TLF was founded in 2019 by Stichting Leeuw, with the help of a few major donors who acquired Schrikkloof Private Nature Reserve, which they made available to The Lions Foundation.
-In 2023, The Lions Foundation purchased the adjacent Guestfarm & Predator Park, a long-cherished wish that then came true.
-This park covered 60 hectares and was home to many native predators under human care, such as lions, hyenas, and the African wild dog.
+In 2023, The Lions Foundation took over the adjacent Guestfarm & Predator Park, fulfilling a long-cherished wish.
+This park is 60 hectares in size and is home to many native predators under human care, such as lions, hyenas and the African wild dog.
 With the purchase of this zoo, The Lions Foundation will not only be taking care of animals in captivity but will also contribute to endangered populations in the wild.
 In addition, and not unimportantly, The Lions Foundation put an end to the business model of the predator park: the breeding of lions and other animals that serve the petting and hunting industry.